6 Cassiopeiae

 6 Cassiopeiae (6 Cas) is a white hypergiant in the constellation Cassiopeia, and a small-amplitude variable star.
+At 5th magnitude, it is visible to the naked eye under good observing conditions.

 System

 6 Cassiopeiae A is a white A2.5 type hypergiant.
 It is about 25 times as massive as the Sun and 200,000 times as luminous.
 The star is slightly and erratically variable, an Alpha Cygni variable.
 Not all sources consider 6 Cas to be a hypergiant.
 It is thought that the "+" in an early A3 Ia+ spectral classification referred to indications of additional spectral features from a possible companion rather than the more modern indication of a hypergiant luminosity class.
 However, later publications have given more conventional hypergiant spectral types such as B9Ia+ and A3Ia+.

 6 Cas A has a number of close companions, most notably an 8th magnitude O class bright giant at only 1.5 ".
 Its spectral type is O9.75 and its absolute magnitude is −5.8.
 Both are considered to be members of the Cassiopeia OB5 stellar association at a distance of around 8,000 light-years, along with several other nearby stars.
 Gaia parallaxes of the nearby stars suggest a mean distance to the association of about 9,000 light years.